fe2s/xap-hot-deploy/README.md

  * run gs-agent.sh/bat
  * lookup group and locator should be set to default values
- * properties should be set in config.properties file
+ * properties should be set in `/tool/src/test/resources/config.properties` file
  * make sure that there is no pu with name "space" deployed already

 [gigaspaces wiki]:http://wiki.gigaspaces.com/wiki/display/XAP96/Deploying+onto+the+Service+Grid#DeployingontotheServiceGrid-HotDeploy